lucasthim/covid19-prediction/README.md

 # Interpretable Machine Learning for COVID-19 Diagnosis Through Clinical Variables

-Predict if a patient has the SarsCov-2 virus based on some clinical variables.

-Our goal is to propose an efficient and also transparent/interpretable ML solution to the correct predicition of suspicious covid-19 cases.
+The main goal is to propose an efficient and also transparent/interpretable ML solution for the diagnosis of suspicious COVID-19 cases, based on some clinical variables.

-Secondary goal will be to eliminate features while keeping the preditive power of the solution.
+Secondary goal will be to eliminate least important features while keeping the preditive power of the solution.

 Classification algorithms utilized in the solution:
 - Random Forest